JavedAbdullah/JavedAbdullah/README.md

 - 👋 Hi, I’m @JavedAbdullah
 - 👀 I’m interested in competitive programming
-- 🌱 I’m currently learning flutter (for fun)
+- 🌱 I’m currently practice for become candidate master on codeforce
 - 💞️ I’m looking to collaborate on web projects with (js,php,docker,bootstrap,html,css,mysql)
 - 📫 How to reach me (jave.abdullah@gmail.com)